-- Our holdings of digital assets expose us to exchange, security, valuation and liquidity risks, which could negatively affect us. - Our revenue may be adversely affected if the markets for Bitcoin, Tether, Ether and USDC deteriorate or if their prices decline. - Staking poses risks to our users' assets which, in turn, may damage our brand and reputation, discourage existing and future customers from utilizing Everstake's services, and adversely impact our staking revenue earned through Everstake. - Our platform or our API Providers' platforms may be exploited to facilitate illegal activity such as fraud, money laundering, gambling, tax evasion, and scams, which could adversely affect our business. - We do not conduct diligence with respect to the exchanges, market makers and other third parties our API Providers may contract with to conduct the services they provide to our users. - We have previously identified a material weakness in our internal control over financial reporting, which we have not fully remediated, and we may not be able to accurately or timely report our financial condition or results of operations. - Our success depends on our ability to attract and retain key technical, user support and management personnel while supporting the onboarding and career development of our team members. - If we are required to reclassify independent contractors as employees, we may incur additional costs and taxes which could adversely affect us. - Our international operations expose us to additional risks and failure to manage those risks could materially and adversely impact our business. - Operational cost may exceed the award for solving blocks or transaction fees.
+- Our holdings of digital assets expose us to exchange, security, valuation and liquidity risks, which could negatively affect us. - Our revenue may be adversely affected if the markets for Bitcoin, Tether, Ether and USDC deteriorate or if their prices decline. - Staking poses risks to our users' assets which, in turn, may damage our brand and reputation, discourage existing and future customers from utilizing Everstake's services, and adversely impact our staking revenue earned through Everstake. - Our platform or our API Providers' platforms may be exploited to facilitate illegal activity such as fraud, money laundering, gambling, tax evasion, and scams, which could adversely affect our business. - Our users may be exposed to an API Provider experiencing insolvency or bankruptcy, which could adversely impact our business, operating results, and financial condition. - We do not conduct diligence with respect to the exchanges, market makers and other third parties our API Providers may contract with to conduct the services they provide to our users. - We have previously identified a material weakness in our internal control over financial reporting, which we have not fully remediated, and we may not be able to accurately or timely report our financial condition or results of operations. - Our success depends on our ability to attract and retain key technical, user support and management personnel while supporting the onboarding and career development of our team members. - If we are required to reclassify independent contractors as employees, we may incur additional costs and taxes which could adversely affect us. - Our international operations expose us to additional risks and failure to manage those risks could materially and adversely impact our business. - Operational cost may exceed the award for solving blocks or transaction fees.
 Increased transaction fees may adversely affect the usage of the Bitcoin network.